mohamed-m-ali/resume.md-1/resume.md

 ### <span>SQL Server Database Administrator, Minia University</span> <span>November 2003 -- November 2008</span>
 In Minia University, we were having a students affairs management system to keep all students information starting from registeration till graduation.
 The system was having a SQL Server database.
 We were reponsible for adminstering and maintaining this database.
 #### Main Responsibilties:
- - Install and adminster SQL Server databases
+ - Installed and adminstered SQL Server databases
  - Set backup and recovery startegy
- - Add, remove and grant permissions to database users
+ - Managed granting and revoking permissions to database users
- - Create stored procedures, functions
+ - Createed stored procedures, functions

 ## Education